 How often managers get into this tangle between “The Customer” and “Employees”?

 In a normal mode of operation, both your customers and employees work as “one team”.
 There is trust and transparency in the team and the work environment is very conducive.
-Employees are motivated and eager to work with the client and client reciprocates.
+Employees are motivated and eager to work with the client and the client reciprocates.
 All going good and managers are delighted.

 There are some key questions here: